 For those of you who are just beginning to look into PANS/PANDAS or autoimmune encephalitis, it can be overwhelming figuring out where to start.
 I’ve compiled a list of helpful websites that explain the illness well, as well as some publications that you can share with your doctors.

-I would suggest, if at all possible, you find someone local who can order PANDAS Physician’s Network’s recommended basic tests to bring to the specialist at your first appointment.
+I would suggest, if at all possible, you find someone local who can order PANDAS Physician’s Network’s recommended basic tests––even better if they’re on board enough to prescribe antibiotics or a steroid burst when needed.
+Once you get the basic tests from a local doctor, you’ll be able to bring them to a specialist if you end up needing one.
 Your specialist may want additional tests, but it can expedite the process if you have the basic ones in hand already.

 Disclaimer: I am not a doctor, and I do not officially endorse any provider or treatment.
 This page does not constitute medical advice.
 I make no guarantees on outcomes or insurance coverage.
 Please consult qualified healthcare providers when making medical decisions.